ehabhussein/AutoGadgetFS-tutorial/README.md

 ### Host Smart Fuzzer

-* After you have done a MITM between the device and the host the communication has been saved in the `binariesdb/` folder you can use either the host or device communication to generate packets.
+* After you have done a MITM between the device and the host, the communication has been saved in the `binariesdb/` folder you can use either the host or device communication to generate packets.

 ```python3